 In a 30 ml, 250 mg CBD oil, one ml would contain 8.33mg of CBD

-For oral/ sublingual administration use a syringe or dropper.
-Good to use plastic syringes, avoid glass material.
+For oral/ sublingual administration use a plastic syringe or dropper.
+Avoid glass material.

 How do I give my horse CBD?